Skip to main content

 Add VARCHAR field

-To use string data in Zilliz Cloud clusters, define a VARCHAR field when creating a collection.
-This process includes:
+To store string data in Zilliz Cloud clusters, define a VARCHAR field in your collection schema.
+Below is an example of defining a collection schema with two VARCHAR fields:

 from pymilvus import MilvusClient, DataType